zhenkewu/zhenkewu.github.io/index.md

 *Check this out and send me an email if interested in collaborating!*

-[**AI in Science Postdoctoral Fellowship Program**](https://midas.umich.edu/ai-in-science/); The program will pay a competitive salary ($74,000 annually for 2022-23) plus benefits.
+[**AI in Science Postdoctoral Fellowship Program**](https://midas.umich.edu/ai-in-science/); The program will pay a competitive salary plus benefits.
 Travel to funder’s AI in Science events will also be covered.

 **Working Group**: